bsierieb1/Ant_Insulin_Yan_et_al._2022/README.md

 This repository contains files necessary to reproduce the GO-term enrichment analysis published by [Yan et al. 2022](https://doi.org/10.1101/2022.06.25.497611).

-Conda environment is specified in `conda.yaml`.
+`conda.yaml` contains the conda environment used.

-`all_code.ipynb` is a jupyter notebook that contains all the R code used for the analysis.
+`all_code.ipynb` is a jupyter notebook that contains all the R code used for the analyses.
 It is built upon an R script generously provided by [Karl Glastad](https://orcid.org/0000-0002-8142-1821).

 The `GO_annotations` folder contains two different versions of GO-term annotations of the *Harpegnathos saltator* genes:
 1. `hsal_NCBI_2018annot.b2g_annotations.for_topGO.v2.txt` were generated using [Blast2GO](https://doi.org/10.1093/bioinformatics/bti610) by Karl Glastad for [Gospocic et al. 2021](https://doi.org/10.1016/j.cell.2021.10.006).